Maksims Bogdanovs

 Maksims Bogdanovs (born 2 January 1989) is a motorcycle speedway rider from Latvia.

 Career

 Bogdanovs participated in Speedway Grand Prix of Latvia competitions in 2007 and 2008.

 Bogdanovs was part of the Lokomotiv Daugavpils team that first competed in the Polish leagues in 2005.

-He is twice become a champion of Latvia, winning the Latvian Individual Speedway Championship in 2012 and 2017.
+Bogdanovs is twice become a champion of Latvia, winning the Latvian Individual Speedway Championship in 2012 and 2017.

 Bogdanovs returned to race in the Speedway Grand Prix ten years after his last appearance by competing in the 2017 Speedway Grand Prix of Latvia, where he score eight points.